lis-epfl/micro-502/docs/exercise_0/webots_introduction.rst

 Webots
 ==================================================
 This page will give you a short introduction about Webots and how to install it.
-If you want additional information, Webtos is very well documented and you can find the documentation here: `Webots Documentation <https://cyberbotics.com/doc/guide/index>`_.
+If you want additional information, Webots is very well documented and you can find the documentation here: `Webots Documentation <https://cyberbotics.com/doc/guide/index>`_.

 Webots Introduction
 -------------------